So you’re looking for a new coffee maker?

-If you like the sound of that then here’s the Amazon link with pricing info and all that good stuff.
+If you like the sound of that then here’s the Amazon link where you can check the current price, customer reviews and all that jazz.

 Otherwise, let’s get looking at the thing!